Intersection of 1D segments

 In this image we see all the possibilities of the positions of the second segment relatively to the first.
 It should take only a few seconds to verify that the algorithm returns a correct result for all 5 cases.

-Here’s Python code that implements this solution.
-It’s definitely far from being complex:
+Here's Python code that implements this solution:

 def segments_intersect(x1, x2, y1, y2):